Acoutsina: Captivity

 Acoutsina was kept at the fort as deterrence against Indigenous attacks.
 One month after her capture, de Courtemanche died and his stepson, Brouague, took over the commandant position for the fort.
-Acoutsina was placed under the care of Courtemanche's wife, and Acoutsina later recounted to Eskimo people that she was always near Madame Courtemanche, who protected Acoutsina from harm.
-Acoutsina taught the Eskimo language to Brouague and was tasked with domestic work.
+Acoutsina was placed under the care of Courtemanche's wife, and Acoutsina later recounted to other Inuit that she was always near Madame Courtemanche, who protected Acoutsina from harm.
+Acoutsina taught her language to Brouague and was tasked with domestic work.
 Information about Acoutsina is found in letters written by Brouague.
 He wrote that Acoutsina desired to return to her family in 1718.

-While living in the port Acoutsina learned some French and described Eskimo traditions, mythology, and legends.
-She also described how Europeans integrated into the Eskimo group, including a shipwrecked sailor that the Eskimos called "good old Nicolas".
+While living in the port Acoutsina learned some French and described Inuit traditions, mythology, and legends.
+She also described how Europeans integrated into the Inuit group, including a shipwrecked sailor that the Inuit called "good old Nicolas".

 Release

-In September 1719, the Eskimos came to Île aux Bois.
-Brouague went to meet with the Eskimos and brought Acoutsina with him.
-After the meeting, Ouibignaro, who was Acoutsina's father, and 30 Eskimos travelled with Brouague and Acoutsina back to the fort to attend a feast.
+In September 1719, Inuit came to Île aux Bois.
+Brouague went to meet with them and brought Acoutsina with him.
+After the meeting, Ouibignaro, who was Acoutsina's father, and 30 Inuit travelled with Brouague and Acoutsina back to the fort to attend a feast.
 In the fort, Acoutsina demonstrated aspects of the Catholic mass for the indigenous people.
-Ouibignaro asked for Acoutsina and the other girl who was captured with Acoutsina to be returned to the Eskimo people; Brouague obliged.
+Ouibignaro asked that Acoutsina and the other girl who was captured with Acoutsina to be returned to their fellow Inuit; Brouague obliged.
 Acoutsina was given gifts and food from Madame Courtmanche.

-Another chief among the Eskimo people, Camerlique, declared that Acoutsina the French should be killed.
+Another Inuk chief, Camerlique, declared tbat Acoutsina and the French household should be killed.
 Acoutsina was distressed over this declaration and she was reassured that this would not happen.
-Instead, the Eskimos promised not to stop burning the French fishermen's ships.
+Instead, the Inuit promised not to stop burning the French fishermen's ships.
 The fort's chaplain gave Acoutsina a book so that she could demonstrate her knowledge of the French language to her people.
 She departed with the indigenous people, and there are no further records of her.

 Legacy

-After leaving, Acoutsina and the Eskimos did not return to the French fort and continued to destroy French boats.
+After leaving, Acoutsina and the Inuit did not return to the French fort and continued to destroy French boats.

-Records of Acoutsina's statements have allowed historians to analyse the diplomatic relationship between the Eskimo people and Europeans in the sixteenth century.
+Records of Acoutsina's statements have allowed historians to analyse the diplomatic relationship between Inuit and Europeans in the sixteenth century.